About

-The Museum of the Mountain Man is operated by the Historical Society in a public-private partnership with Sublette County.
-The Museum of the Mountain Man was opened in 1990 in Pinedale.
-The Historical Society holds over 15,000 artifacts ranging from pre-historic to the settlement era.
+The Museum of the Mountain Man, located in Pinedale and opened in 1990, is operated by the Historical Society through a public-private partnership with Sublette County.
+The Historical Society holds more than 21,500 artifacts ranging from pre-historic to the settlement era objects.

 Museum of the Mountain Man, PO Box 909, Pinedale, Wyoming 82941